 Stress is a gnarly fact of life.
 There’s no way to avoid it, so the best thing to do is become aware of your own response patterns in order to navigate it with a little less pain.
 Becoming more aware will help you avoid unnecessary stressors, and also become more vigilant about the things that cause the most stress.

-Now that you've identified some of your own triggers, here are some of the most commonly reported stress triggers:
+Now that you've identified some of your own triggers, here are some of the most commonly reported stress triggers (not in any particular order):

-This is probably the leading cause of stress for both sexes.
+This is one of the leading cause of stress for all sexes.
 The pressures at work to perform and please your superiors are never-ending.
 With the current climate of job uncertainty, one always needs to be on their toes to avoid losing their job.

 That makes it even more stressful for them.
 Juggling a career and family commitments at the same time can cause you to have frazzled nerves.3.
 Holidays

-You might think that holidays are a festive time, and everyone is happy.
-Yet, holiday stress is a very real thing.
-Meeting up with family members, unrealistic expectations for a perfect celebration, etc. can cause you to get stressed out.
+We might want to think that holidays are a festive time, when everyone is meant to be happy.
+Yet, we all know that holiday stress is a very real thing...

 It goes without saying that no one is going to be overjoyed at being sick.
-Illnesses and diseases that cause discomfort and pain over prolonged periods can take a toll on your emotional and physical well-being.
+Illness and disease that cause discomfort and pain over prolonged periods, can take a considerable toll on your emotional, mental and physical well-being.

 Most divorces are stressful events.
 If there are children involved, it gets even more stressful.
 Messy divorces are common and spiteful partners may try to cause more distress to their ex-spouse as a form of revenge.
-Once again, unnecessary stress.6.
-Relationships
+Once again, unnecessary stress.

 Relationships always come with stress.
-Expectations that are not met, unreasonable partners, verbal and physical abuse, cheating, neglect, etc. are all common scenarios in millions of relationships.
+Expectations that are not met, unreasonable partners, verbal and/or physical abuse, cheating, neglect, codependency, etc. are all common scenarios in millions of relationships.

 Stress is part and parcel of being in a relationship.
 Like the old proverb goes, “Where there is love, there is pain.”